- Departments & Offices

-The Office of Public Defense represents Island County's interest and responsibility when providing attorney representation to indigent persons charged with a criminal or dependency action.
-The staff of the Office of Public Defense/GSA are not attorneys and will not give legal advice.
-You must meet certain financial guidelines to qualify for a Public Defender.
+Island County's Office of Public Defense has the responsibility of providing attorney representation for indigent persons facing criminal charges.
+The sole responsibility of staff in the Office of Public Defense is to screen applicants to determine eligibility and assign counsel should they qualify.
+Staff members are not attorneys and cannot not give legal advice or hear information about a case.
+An applicant must meet certain financial guidelines to qualify for a Public Defender.
 If you qualify for a Public Defender, an attorney will be appointed to represent you for your current case in Superior, Juvenile or District Court.

-You MUST re-apply for public defense representation each time that you are charged with a new criminal offense or violation and if you're Public Defender withdraws from your case because a warrant is issued and you get a new court date.
+Applicants MUST re-apply for public defense representation each time that you are charged with a new criminal offense or if you're Public Defender withdraws from your case because a warrant is issued, and you get a new court date.